History of the American legal profession: Colonial era

-In New York City during colonial times, legal practitioners were full-time businessmen little legal training.
+In New York City during colonial times, legal practitioners were full-time businessmen with little legal training.
 Instead of formal education, they would watch court proceedings and piece them together with snippets of English law.
 Court proceedings were informal, as many judges had no more training than the attorneys.
 By the 1760s, the situation had dramatically changed.
 Lawyers were essential to the rapidly growing international trade, dealing with questions of partnerships, contracts, and insurance.
 The sums of money involved were large, and hiring a competent lawyer was a very expensive proposition.
 Lawyers were now professionally trained, and conversant in an extremely complex language that combined highly specific legal terms and motions with a dose of Law Latin.
-Court proceedings became a baffling to ordinary laypeople.
+Court proceedings became a baffling to ordinary laymen.
 Lawyers became more specialized and built their fee schedule on the basis of their reputation for success.
 As their status, wealth, and power rose, animosity followed.